 Summary

-Arriving in early 2022, the Tesla Model Y is essentially a raised crossover version of the popular Model 3 saloon, and a slightly smaller sibling to the larger Model X.
+Launched in 2022, the Model Y is essentially a raised crossover version of the Model 3 saloon.
+Like other Tesla models, it has received regular updates each year, and a substantially updated version was launched in early 2025.

-Like the other vehicles in the Tesla line-up, the Model Y has been praised by British reviewers for its on-board tech features, impressive performance and up to 326 miles of battery range, What Car? adding that the mid-sized SUV “should hold its value brilliantly.”
+Like the other vehicles in the Tesla line-up, the Model Y has been praised by British reviewers for its on-board tech features, impressive performance and battery range – all of which were improved with the mid-life update in 2025.
 The Model Y also offers worldwide access to Tesla’s acclaimed Supercharger charging network.

 Although it’s ultimately a similar overall size to the Tesla Model 3 saloon, the Model Y adds extra practicality to the equation.
 “It’s more family friendly with a practical hatchback and SUV-shaped body”, Electrifying.com concludes, adding that “it’s sure to be Tesla’s most desired car.”